RajeshGurrala/KurtGeiger/README.md

 INRO- Recommended IDE for the project is Intellij.
-Project has been developed and tested on a windows platform
+Project has been developed and tested on a windows platform This project has 2 scenarios developed for a popular online fashion brand, KurtGeiger.

-PROJECT STRUCTURE:
+PROJECT STRUCTURE: partial page Object model
 Under the SRC lies 2 directories; I) main and II) test

 I) main has Pages and Support packages.
-Pages house all the classes that pertain to web pages of the particular project the Support has 3 classes 1) BaseClass, 2) ElementUtils and 3) WebModel
+Pages house all the classes that pertain to web pages.
+Support has 3 classes; 1) BaseClass, 2) ElementUtils and 3) WebModel

 1)BaseClass has @Before and @After methods that run before and after each scenario. @Before has methods to open the browser, expand it and pass the url. the url comes from config.properties file that lies under text/resources. @After has methods that capture a screenshot upon scenario failure. it also has methods to tear down the browser after each scenario execution.